 Not only was the pamphlet outrageously funny, it also exposed the peeling veneer of stodgy 1950’s moralism.
-A new realist, open society was emerging, and before it could walk it needed to lose its egg tooth.
-The cultural revolution of the 1960’s enabled the popular embrace of civil rights, sexual freedom, environmentalism, and free speech, but there were forces at work to hold back the tide.
+The cultural revolution of the 1960’s embraced civil rights, sexual freedom, environmentalism, and free speech.
+But there were forces at work to hold back the tide…

 Not content with executing abused women, Griffith-Jones went on to attack every form of “indecency” he could find.
 In 1960, he led the prosecution of Penguin Books for the publication of D.H.
-Lawrence’s famous Lady Chatterly’s Lover.
+Lawrence’s novel Lady Chatterly’s Lover.
 Written in 1928, the book describes the desperation of a wealthy woman who engages in an affair with her gardener when her loveless husband returns from war impotent and broken.
-The book contained some explicit sexual passages (explicit for the time) which helped it become a popular novel whose themes of social class, sexual repression, and aesthetic sensibilities were carried aloft on wings of naughty language.
+The book contained some explicit sexual passages (explicit for the time) which drove its popularity.
+The book’s themes of social class, sexual repression, and aesthetic sensibilities were carried aloft on wings of naughtiness.

-Re-published as a paperback in 1960, the widespread acceptance of this unseemly smut drove Griffith-Jones to distraction.
-He invoked the UK’s Obscene Publications Act of 1959 as a weapon against those dastardly pornographers at Penguin Books.
+Re-published as a paperback in 1960 by Penguin Books, the widespread acceptance of this unseemly smut drove Griffith-Jones to distraction.
+He invoked the UK’s Obscene Publications Act as a weapon against those dastardly pornographers at Penguin Books.
 During the trial, Griffith-Jones asked the jurors “…when you have read it through, would you approve of your young sons, young daughters – because girls can read as well as boys – reading this book?
 Is it a book that you would have lying around in your own house?
 Is it a book that you would even wish your wife or your servants to read?”

 This equating of Lady Chatterly’s Lover with a dime shop porno centerfold did not go over well with the jurors.
 They found the condescending argument literally laughable.
 After a procession of established writers and academics tore apart the prosecution’s case, Penguin Books was acquitted.